 As a child, I loved Halloween.
 It wasn’t just all the sweets, or the dressing up, although they were big parts of why I loved it.
 It was the thrill of running around the neighbourhood in the dark crunching through piles of leaves.
 It was knocking on doors and meeting strangers.
-It was preparing and practising my song or joke or whatever I’d chosen to earn my handful of monkey nuts and mini Mars bars.
+It was preparing and practising my song or joke or whatever I’d chosen to earn my handful of monkey nuts and mini Mars bars (I grew up in Scotland where shouting “trick or treat!” wasn’t done).
 And it was the closing in of the night as it grew darker and colder and spookier.

 If October 31st fell on a school day, all the kids would come in dressed up in costumes.
 That is, until one parent objected.
 So as not to single out one child, this meant that all of us were prohibited from wearing costumes on Halloween.
 Somehow, I gleaned the information that the parent, whoever they were, had objected on religious grounds – and I remember wondering “What’s the harm in having fun and putting on costumes?”.